francescor/swarm/README.md

 docker swarm join-token manager
 ```

-then start keepalived on master
+then start keepalived on leader

 ```
 # execute keepalived, so to reach the swarm with 10.10.10.200
-sudo /root/docker-run-keepalived-master.sh
+sudo /root/docker-run-keepalived-leader.sh
 ```

 Joint other nodes